Crowded House: Intriguer, second split and Sydney Opera House shows (2009–2018)

-Reformation, new line-up and Dreamers Are Waiting (2019–present)
+Re-formation, new line-up and Dreamers Are Waiting (2019–2023)

 In August 2019, Crowded House announced a reunion show at the 2020 Byron Bay Bluesfest.
 Shortly afterwards, Mark Hart announced that he would not be involved in the group's reunion.
 Finn confirmed Hart's departure on his podcast Fangradio, noting that he "love[s] Hart dearly as a friend, as a contributor and a collaborator" and that "all will be revealed... trust that good thought and good heart gets put into all of these decisions."
 In December 2019, Neil Finn announced that the new Crowded House line-up would consist of himself, Seymour, the band's original producer Mitchell Froom and his sons Liam and Elroy.
 He added that they were making a new studio album, the first since 2010's Intriguer.
 Due to the COVID-19 pandemic, the band's planned 2020 concerts have had to be rescheduled to 2021, and later again to 2022.

 On 15 October 2020, the band released "Whatever You Want", the first single from the band in over a decade.
 The band also shared an accompanying music video, starring Mac DeMarco.

 On 17 February 2021, the band shared another single, "To the Island."
 The track serves as the second single to the band's seventh studio album, Dreamers Are Waiting, which was announced on the same day for release on 4 June 2021.
 The band supported the single with a national tour of New Zealand in March 2021.

-On 19 August 2021, the band performed their single “To the Island” on CBS's The Late Show with Stephen Colbert.
+On 19 August 2021, the band performed their single "To the Island" on CBS's The Late Show with Stephen Colbert.
 On 2 December 2021, the band announced that it will be touring Australia in 2022, with 6 shows around the country, including the 2022 Bluesfest lineup.
 On 24 June 2022, the band played at Glastonbury Festival.
+In May 2023, Crowded House tour North America for the promotion of the album Dreamers Are Waiting.

+Gravity Stairs (2024–present)

+In February 2024, Crowded House released "Oh Hi" from their eighth album Gravity Stairs, which in turn was released on 31 May 2024.

+Crowded House would later announce a North American tour for the album and release "Teenage Summer" as the second single, before later adding both a tour of Europe in October and a New Zealand and Australian tour beginning in November.